javajosh/simpatico/notes/pedagogy/second.md

 This is the tree you get from the sequence `0 1 2 -2 3 a 4 b 5 6 -2 7 b 8 -0 9`.
 In this sequence, all positive numbers are ascending.
 Negative numbers start a new row with the parent set to the abs val of the number, so the number of rows is the number of negatives plus one (since you always have at last one row).
 Letters *select* a row such that the next number is added to it.
 Positive numbers are appended to the current row.
 In the layout above the first and last columns are reserved - the first column for "parent" ids, and the last column for "branch tips".
 The asterisk indicates the current row (which is easy to compute because it's always the row of the highest integer)

-The Rehman tree is based on an n-arry tree.
+The Rehman tree is based on an n-ary tree.
 Each node is associated with a list of nodes back to root.
 This list can be computed by moving left until you reach the first column, then jumping to the parent node, and repeating these two steps you reach root.

 Each node is then representative of a unique, but related sequence of nodes.
 We can then compute a reduction over each node.
 In general our reduction is not commutative, so we have to reverse the list before computing a reduction An important reduction is associated with the letters - these name the reduction associated with the last node in that row.

 Of particular interest in Simpatico is when the reduction is over dynamic combine, and when the reduction is a collapsible pattern.